 The Women in Science and Engineering (WISE) Program was established at the University of Arizona in 1976 as part of the Women's Studies Department and the Southwest Institute for Research on Women.
-WISE aims to increase interest and diversity in the fields of social and natural science, technology, engineering, mathematics, and medicine by offering a variety of outreach programs and student engagement opportunities.
-For more information on the programs we offer check-out the links above or email us at firstname.lastname@example.org.
+WISE aims to increase interest and diversity in STEM fields including the social and natural sciences, technology, engineering, mathematics, and medicine by offering a variety of outreach programs and student engagement opportunities.
+We rely on the generous support from donors to support our programming.
+For more information on the programs we offer check-out the links above or contact our Director, Stephanie Murphy at firstname.lastname@example.org.

 The Women in Science and Engineering Program (WISE) seeks University of Arizona students to serve as near-peer mentors and outreach educators in the Imagine Your STEM Future Program.
 The Imagine Your STEM Future Program (IYSF) is a collaboration between WISE and Raytheon focusing on conducting... read more

 Join Women in Optics, Women in Mining and WISE for a Power Hour, Thursday 3/30.
 A “Power Hour” is dedicated time for people in science, technology, engineering and math (STEM), to get together and discuss data and/or other issues concerning the representation of women in STEM.
 This event will be... read more